 ② Commitment Letter(s) or Support Letter(s)

-③ Instructor’s Information (Curriculum Vitae or Bio) only if you have already decided on the instructor
+③ Instructor’s Information (Bio, curriculum vitae, or resume, etc.) only if you have already decided on the instructor

 ④ Salary Schedule at the applying institution